mp-448 - Medical Policies - Alabama

 Policy Number: MP-448

 Policy Grade: Effective 08/29/2013: Active Policy but no longer scheduled for regular literature reviews and updates.

-Measurement of holotranscobalamin (HoloTC) is considered not medically necessary and investigational in the diagnosis and management of Vitamin B12 deficiency.
+Measurement of holotranscobalamin (HoloTC) is considered investigational in the diagnosis and management of Vitamin B12 deficiency.

 DESCRIPTION OF PROCEDURE: